Sumi101/A.Employee_TrainingEA/README.md

 - Model Used: `MLP Regressor` & `Random Forest Classifier`
 - Model (file): `mlmodel_mlp_rfc.pkl`

-🔍[More Elements added]...
+### 🔍 More Elements added...
-⚠️ [Note:] The current model is a prototype and does not yet deliver production-level accuracy.
+### ⚠️ Note: The current model is a prototype and does not yet deliver production-level accuracy.
   - The model is functional but not yet highly accurate.
   - Predictions may be inconsistent or imprecise, especially on unseen or edge-case data.
 ---